-thro Draw or paint a picture of the fire that the man and woman made burning ough the forest.
+Draw or paint a picture of the fire that the man and woman made burning through the forest.

 Tell a story about a time when something you did caused a big problem.

-Imagine you are the man or the woman.
-What would you do differently? wou Imagine you are Mulungu.
-When you see what is happening on the earth, what ald you do?
-Imagine you are Chameleon or one of the other animals at the end of the story. at would you say to the man and to the woman?
-What would you say to
+□ Imagine you are the man or the woman.
+What would you do differently?

+Imagine you are Mulungu.
+When you see what is happening on the earth, what would you do?

+Imagine you are Chameleon or one of the other animals at the end of the story.
+What would you say to the man and to the woman?
+What would you say to Mulungu?